psipred/psipred_javascript/README.md

 # Building and moving the code to the webiste project

+1. npm install (if not already done)
-1. npm run-script build
+2. npm run-script build
 makes the js blob
-2. cp build/psipred.js ~/Code/psipred_website/static/js
+3. cp build/psipred.js ~/Code/psipred_website/static/js

 # Layout